Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Introduction

 \section{Introduction}

 Indirect treatment comparisons (ITCs) are essential in Health Technology Assessment (HTA) when head-to-head clinical trials are absent.
 A common and significant challenge arises when attempting to compare a treatment with available individual patient data (IPD) against a competitor with only reported aggregate-level data (ALD).
-When trial populations differ in effect modifiers, direct synthesis is biased; thus, population adjustment methods are increasingly used to bridge these cross-trial differences \citep{Phillippo2016DSU}.
+When trial populations differ in effect modifiers, indirect comparisons that do not adjust for covariates are biased; thus, population adjustment methods are increasingly used to bridge these cross-trial differences \citep{Phillippo2016DSU}.

 Well-established methods for this scenario include Matching-Adjusted Indirect Comparison (MAIC) \citep{signorovitch2010} and Simulated Treatment Comparison (STC) \citep{caro2010,ishak2015}.
-However, these methods often face methodological limitations, such as sensitivity to poor covariate overlap (in MAIC) or the inability to extrapolate beyond observed covariate spaces.
+However, these methods often face methodological limitations, such as sensitivity to poor covariate overlap (in MAIC) or bias.
+Standard MAIC typically only equates the means (first marginal moment), leaving residual confounding if the variances or joint distributions remain severely mismatched.
 Furthermore, from a practical standpoint, software implementations for these methods have often been fragmented, limited in scope, or reliant on ad-hoc scripts.